noi-techpark/opendatahub-collectors/collectors/multi-rest-poller/README.md

 -->

 # Multi-REST-Pollor
 A versatile data collector that pulls data from multiple REST endpoints with support for pagination, nested API calls, and various authentication methods.
-The service is designed to collect data from RESTful APIs and forward it to the ODH processing pipeline (or a MongoDB waiting to be processed).
+The service is designed to collect data from RESTful APIs and forward it to the ODH processing pipeline.

 ## Overview
 Multi-REST-Poller is a Go-based service that enables the polling of RESTful APIs with the following features: